ayushaks999/OceanForge_AI/README.md

 argo_info -> feature engineering -> train/test split -> train multiple models -> evaluate -> pick best -> save -> load & infer
 ```

 ---

-## 🔚 Legend & notes on diagrams

-* Mermaid diagrams are included for convenience.
-They render on platforms that support Mermaid (GitHub, GitLab, mermaid.live, some Markdown previewers).
-* If your target platform does not support Mermaid, use the ASCII fallback provided under each diagram.
-* The diagrams are intentionally high-level; you can expand any block (e.g., `parse_profile_netcdf_to_info_rows`) into a more detailed sub-diagram if you want.

----